mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 * Menu parameters
 * Component parameters
-* Global fallbacks (if menu is set to “Use Global”)
+* Global fallbacks (if menu is set to "Use Global")

 > **Important:** Field names in config must be **unique**.
 Reused names can cause conflicts when retrieving params.